 A carer can be anyone of any age who is unpaid and supports a friend or family member due to their illness, disability, frailty, mental health or substance misuse

 We define a carer as ‘a person who provides unpaid help and support to a partner, child, relative or friend, who could not manage without this help’.
-You may be eligible for a ‘carer's assessment’ – this is an opportunity to discuss what support or services you need.
+You have a legal right to a ‘carer's assessment’ – this is an opportunity to discuss what support or services you need.
 The assessment will look at how caring affects your life, including for example, physical, mental and emotional needs.

 Being a carer is often a difficult and – for some – lonely role, but this support is invaluable.
 If you care for someone, we want to work with you, involve you in the services we provide.